 Semolina Bread Recipe

-This semolina bread recipe makes a soft and nutty-flavored bread loaf with semolina flour that’s perfect for your favorite sandwich.
+This Semolina Bread recipe makes a soft and nutty-flavored bread loaf with semolina flour that’s perfect for your favorite sandwich.
 Or make it as a free-standing, rustic semolina loaf and serve it aside your favorite soup and salad.

 Semolina flour is a high protein flour like bread flour that’s made from durum wheat instead of common wheat.
 Like white flour, semolina is made only from the wheat endosperm after the bran and germ have been removed.
 So it’s not a whole wheat, but it can have a coarse ground and often has a yellow color.

-Tips and tricks
+Recipe tips and tricks

 Making the semolina bread

 To make the sponge, stir together the bread flour, half teaspoon of yeast, honey, olive oil, and water in your mixing bowl (Panel #1, below).
-Sprinkle the remaining flour, semolina, and the second half teaspoon of yeast (Panel #2), cover with plastic wrap, and let it sit for an hour or three until the sponge is bubbling through (Panel #3).
+Sprinkle the remaining flour, semolina flour, and the second half teaspoon of yeast (Panel #2), cover with plastic wrap, and let it sit for an hour or three until the sponge is bubbling through (Panel #3).

 Mix the dough by hand or with your mixer’s paddle attachment until it comes together, and then switch to your dough hook.
 Add the salt and knead the dough for about 10 to 12 minutes by hand or 8 to 10 minutes by mixer until it is soft and pliable and passes the “windowpane” test.
 It will still feel a bit gritty.
 Your final dough should feel tacky but not sticky, so you may need to add a teaspoon of water or a tablespoon of flour at a time during the kneading.